: Well, you know what they say - when life gives you lemons, make lemonade. Dilbert

 - Although knowing the outcome might make it better, as a way to profess faith that things will get better.

-- This anti-abortion sign: it asks "If Lily Potter had an abortion, than who would stop Voldemort?", to which Tumblr quickly replied A. Neville Longbottom, and B. That Lily herself would have probably had a much better chance of survival if Harry hadn't been born.
+- This anti-abortion sign: it asks "If Lily Potter had an abortion, than who would stop Voldemort?", to which Tumblr quickly replied A. Neville Longbottom, and B. That Lily herself would have probably had a much better chance of survival if Harry hadn't been born and C. if Tom Riddle's mother the impoverished Merope had access to one, Voldemort would have never happened.

 - In September 2013, Texas senator Ted Cruz spoke of how horrible Obamacare would be by likening it to Green Eggs and Ham, a story about a man who hates something without actually trying it, and after finally trying it, finds he loves it.